EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 Legal Assistance is Available!

 Community Legal Services provides FREE LEGAL ADVICE and representation for tenants who have been sued for eviction for rent-related reasons.
 If you receive the yellow court notice titled “Landlord’s Complaint for Failure to Pay Rent,” contact Community Legal Services.
 CLS can provide advice and/or representation for you so that you have support through the court process.
+You will find them in the court house daily during Failure to Pay Rent hearings, but they prefer to hear from you in advance.
 Para asistencia legal: CLS Info en español.

 - If you receive any notices from the sheriff with a date for scheduled eviction, notify ACDS at evictionprevention@acdsinc.org and contact Community Legal Services immediately at (240) 391-6370, ext.
 5. You can also complete an online intake for legal services at: https://www.legal-trak.com/CaseManagement/OnlineInTake/OnlineInTake/3?skipPayment=true.